 The Inspection May Not Change Anything

-A home inspection is a natural place for homebuyers to change their offer: if the inspection turns up problems that are serious enough, the responsibility of repair can find its way to the negotiation table, or the homebuyers may want to walk away altogether.
-But often the inspection turns up nothing, or the seller doesn’t find that the inspector’s report warrants any renovation before the sale.
-The home inspection is a deeply important part of the homebuying process, but not the point upon which you want the entire sale price to hinge.
+A home inspection is a natural place for homebuyers to change their offer.
+If the inspection turns up problems that are serious enough, the responsibility of repair can find its way on to the negotiation table, or the homebuyers may want to walk away altogether.
+Often the inspection turns up nothing, or the seller doesn’t find that the inspector’s report warrants any renovation before the sale.
+The home inspection is a deeply important part of the home buying process, but not the point upon which you want the entire sale price to hinge.

-The only way to not compromise in the home buying process is to not buy a home.
-Whether it be the sale price, the terms, repairs, possession: if you want the home, on one of these things you will ultimately have to compromise.
-Before going to the negotiating table with the seller, know where your own wiggle points are, and get ready to compromise in order to get what you really want.
+The only way not to compromise in the home buying process is to not buy a home.
+Whether it be the sale price, the terms, repairs, or possession: if you want the home, be prepared to negotiate on at least one of these items.
+Before going to the negotiating table with the seller, know where your own wiggle room is, and get ready to compromise to get what you really want.

 What to Do When Your Offer is Rejected

-The homebuying process can be a deeply emotional one, and one of the most emotional moments is the moment when your offer gets rejected.
+The home buying process can be a deeply emotional one, especially when your offer gets rejected.
 Many homebuyers, first time or otherwise, are thrown for a loop when their offer is rejected.
-The most important thing to do when this happens is not to panic, and to instead consider the following:
+The most important thing to do when this happens is not to panic, and instead, consider the following: